 - In the backstory, this has happened to Joshua Graham five times.
 1st Recon, NCR's elite sniper squad has reported five confirmed kills on him, only for him to show up alive each time.
 This has led to him becoming The Dreaded and when you meet him in the Honest Hearts DLC, Graham is indeed inhumanly durable and difficult to kill.

-- Albert Wesker and later, Jill Valentine both fall under this trope; Wesker in Resident Evil: Code: Veronica and Jill in Resident Evil 5.
+- Albert Wesker and later, Jill Valentine both fall under this trope; Wesker in Resident Evil Code: Veronica and Jill in Resident Evil 5.

-- In the Original Ninja Gaiden Trilogy, Irene Lew is thought to have been killed in the opening of the third game.
+- In the original Ninja Gaiden trilogy, Irene Lew is thought to have been killed in the opening of the third game.
 She shows up later on and she is not very happy with her former boss trying to kill her.

 Irene: Did you think that I would die that easily?

-- In Spec Ops: The Line, Col. John Konrad gives an interesting variation of this trope.
-As it turns out the real Col. Konrad had taken up residence in one of Dubai's towers, and eventually out of depression over the failure of the evacuation of Dubai's people committed suicide.
+- In Spec Ops: The Line, Col. John Konrad gives an interesting inversion of this trope.
+As it turns out, the real Col. Konrad had taken up residence in one of Dubai's towers, and eventually, out of depression over the failure of the evacuation of Dubai's people, committed suicide.
 The Konrad who has been speaking to Cpt.
-Martin Walker was just a figment of his imagination, and the moment Walker finds Konrad's corpse the imaginary Konrad walks up to the body and gives it a genuinely amused look, before he states with a smirk:
+Martin Walker was just a figment of his imagination, and the moment Walker finds Konrad's corpse, the imaginary Konrad walks up to the body and gives it a genuinely amused look, before stating with a smirk: